exosite-archive/exoline/README.md

 Installation
 ------------

-To install the latest released version of Exoline from PyPI:
+Install the latest released version of Exoline from PyPI.

 ```
     # pip install exoline
 ```

+(pip is a package manager for Python.
+To get pip, try `sudo easy_install pip` in Mac OS X,  `sudo apt-get install python-setuptools;sudo easy_install pip` in Ubuntu.
+See below for Windows instructions.)

-Alternatively, you can install from source:
+Here's how to install from source:

 ```
     $ git clone git://github.com/exosite/exoline